moliver28/research-handbook/content/handbook/entity/iberia-srl-spain.md

 controlled_document: true
 ---

-In line with GitLab's regulatory obligations, changes to [controlled documents](https://about.gitlab.com/handbook/security/controlled-document-procedure.html) must be approved or merged by a code owner.
-All contributions are welcome and encouraged.

 Bienvenido!
 This Handbook is for team members employed by GitLab Iberia s.r.l and includes (we hope!), all the information you might want or need.
 If there's anything we don't have here, that you think should be included, please feel free to make a suggestion.